beetbox/beets/docs/plugins/play.rst

 ===========

-The ``play`` plugin allows you to pass the results of a query to a music player in the form of an m3u playlist or raw filepaths.
+The ``play`` plugin allows you to pass the results of a query to a music player in the form of an m3u playlist or paths on the command line.

 Usage
 -----